N-Wouda/ALNS/docs/source/setup/template.rst

 .. note::

-    Have a look at the many example implementations to the right to get a feeling for how to implement the TODOs!
+    Have a look at the examples to get a feeling for how to implement the TODOs in the quickstart template!